Uncategorized

 What do you love most about the forgotten grapes?
 They’re not forgotten!
 They’re usually part of popular Old World blends, but we in the USA have been so conditioned to look for varietal over place, that people don’t recognize them.
 As an example: I’ve had people ask me what on earth Mourvèdre is, until I ask if they’ve had a Cotes du Rhone or GSM wine.
 Then suddenly the light dawns.

 What do you love most about the forgotten grapes?
-Learning their history
+They expand our ontological horizons.